mittal-parth/Cluboard/readme.md

 approved by the convener of the club.
 Three roles exist namely, Admin, Convenor and Member.
 Different users have access to only specific functions.

+*Currently working on a project refactor with an updated set of features*

 <br>
 <h3>Admin Demo</h3>